hololinked-dev/docs/docs/beginners-guide/articles/servers.md

 ### Subclass from Thing

 Normally, the hardware is interfaced with a computer through Ethernet, USB, an embedded module etc., and one would write a class to encapsulate its properties and commands.
 Exposing this class to the network or other processes provides access to the hardware for multiple use cases in a client-server model.
 Such remotely visible Python objects are to be made by subclassing from `Thing`:

 ```py title="Base Class - Spectrometer Example" linenums="1" hl_lines="10"
 --8<-- "docs/beginners-guide/code/thing_inheritance.py"
 ```

 `id` is a unique name recognising the instantiated object, allowing multiple instances of the same class to have a remote interface.
-It is therefore a mandatory argument to be supplied to the `Thing` parent.
-Non-experts may use strings composed of characters, numbers, forward slashes etc., which look like a part of a browser URL, but the general definition is that `id` should be a URI compatible string:
+It is therefore a mandatory argument to be supplied to the `Thing` parent. `id` should be a URI compatible string; non-experts may use strings composed of characters, numbers, forward slashes etc., which look like a part of a browser URL:

 ```py title="Thing ID" linenums="1" hl_lines="3"
 --8<-- "docs/beginners-guide/code/thing_basic_example.py:134:142"